 According to the Harvard T.H.
 Chan School of Public Health, you should avoid:

 - Legumes like beans, peas, peanuts and lentils

 - Whole grains like rice, wheat, quinoa and cereals

 - Products with trans fats like fried or processed foods

 - Artificial sweeteners

-Because the paleo diet restricts several food groups — like calcium-rich dairy and fiber-packed whole grains — it’s a good idea to consult with a registered dietitian before adopting it, to make sure your nutritional needs are being met.
+A typical paleo diet restricts several food groups — like calcium-rich dairy and fiber-packed whole grains — so it’s a good idea to talk to a registered dietitian before adopting it to make sure your nutritional needs are being met.

-One-Day Paleo Meal Plan
+Sample Meal Plan

 Here's what a typical day of eating paleo might look like: